 Mark Leckey and Daniel Blumberg extend this approach into the realm of film.

 The book features numerous background interviews that Max Dax has conducted with the participating artists – including Kim Gordon, Thomas Ruff and Michaela Melián.
 Further insight into the curator’s own practice is provided by an in-depth conversation with Hans Ulrich Obrist.

 Daniel Blumberg, Rutherford Chang, Phil Collins, Anton Corbijn, Kim Gordon, Scott King, Peter Knoch, Mark Leckey, Julian Lescoeur, Sven Marquardt, Michaela Melián, Radenko Milak, Albert Oehlen feat H.P.
 Baxxter, Thomas Ruff, Peter Saville, Thomas Scheibitz, Michael Schirner, Bettina Scholz, Emil Schult, Andrea Stappert, Henning Strassburger, Wolfgang Tillmans, Philip Topolovac, Ari Versluis / Ellie Uyttenbroek and Wolfgang Voigt

-The exhibition Black Album White Cube: A Journey Into Art and Music takes place from 20 JUNI 2020 – 17 JANUARI 2021 For more information, please click here.
+The exhibition Black Album White Cube: A Journey Into Art and Music took place from 20 JUNE 2020 – 17 JANUARY 2021.
+For more information about the exhibition, click here.